pierangeloc/programs-as-data/presentation/story.md

 def isBlocked(creditCard: CreditCard, purchase: Purchase): Boolean
 ```

-Our Business party (PO) came one day with an initial requirement, like we want to block all electronic purchases in _China_.
+Our Business party (PO) came one day with an initial requirement, like:

+> _we want to block all electronic purchases in China_

 We could implement this simple rule as: